Anglican ministry: Metropolitans

 All of the member churches of the Anglican Communion comprise one or more ecclesiastical province, a grouping of dioceses for administrative purposes.
 In some provinces, one of the diocesan bishops has oversight of all of the other bishops of the province, and is known as a metropolitan bishop, or simply a metropolitan.
 Metropolitans are usually given the title of archbishop and styled Most Reverend.
-Some metropolitans have a fixed see (the Archbishop of Sydney is always metropolitan of the Province of New South Wales for example), while others may have any see in province (the current Archbishop of Wales just happens to be also Bishop of Bangor for example).
+Some metropolitans have a fixed see (the Archbishop of Sydney is always metropolitan of the Province of New South Wales for example), while others may have any see in province (as of 2025, the Archbishop of Wales is also Bishop of Bangor for example).
 The primate is often one of the metropolitans.

 In some provinces, all of the diocesan bishops share a collegiate metropolitical authority and there is no single metropolitan bishop.
 This is the case in all nine of the provinces of the Episcopal Church in the United States, which has no metropolitans, and the single province of the Scottish Episcopal Church.
 In these churches, the Presiding Bishop or Primus respectively is a primate without metropolitical authority over the dioceses of the church.

 Diocesans

 The majority of bishops in the Anglican Communion are the spiritual, pastoral, and executive heads of dioceses.
 A diocesan bishop is the Ordinary of his or her diocese, and has wide-ranging legal and administrative responsibilities.
-Some dioceses can be very large and other quite small: the Diocese of Cyprus and the Gulf covers several countries and the Diocese of Bolivia covers the whole country, while the Diocese of Sodor and Man covers just the Isle of Man.
+Some dioceses can be very large and others quite small: the Diocese of Cyprus and the Gulf covers several countries and the Diocese of Bolivia covers the whole country, while the Diocese of Sodor and Man covers just the Isle of Man.
 Unless they are metropolitans or primates all diocesans are styled Right Reverend, with the historical exception that the Bishop of Meath and Kildare is styled Most Reverend.